-Reflection #3: Public Performance Proposal: Write a quick proposal (150-250 words) for your public performance.
-Your proposal should include 1) a one-paragraph description of your topic, argument, story, and how it will relate to race, class, history, politics, etc.
+Due Saturday Reflection #3: Public Performance Proposal: Write a quick proposal (150-250 words) for your public performance.
+Your proposal should include 1) a one-paragraph description of your topic, and 2) a mood board with pictures, colors, and fonts that communicate the general feel of your presentation and showcase how you intend to use your slides to support your thesis or central claim effectively.

-Week 7: Turning Out: Questions & Researching Answers (Example about Food))
+Week 7: Turning Out: Questions & Researching Answers on Representation